Chevrolet Chevelle: Overview

 The most extensive redesign in its 10-year history marked the 1973 Chevelle.
-Due to concern over proposed Federal rollover standards, convertible and 4-door hardtop models were discontinued, while the 2-door hardtop was replaced by a pillared coupe—named "Colonnade Hardtop".
+Due to concern over proposed Federal rollover standards, convertible and 4-door hardtop models were discontinued, while the 2-door hardtop was replaced by a pillared coupe—named "Colonnade Hardtop."
 This body style featured a semi-fastback roofline, frameless door glass, and fixed, styled "B" pillars, structurally strong enough to contribute to occupant safety of a roll-over type accident.
 This move was somewhat controversial with the buying public as hardtops had been a staple of American cars for over 20 years.
 However, the Colonnade models became a sales success.
-The Monte Carlo coupe was the biggest seller of the Chevrolet A-body line (actually designated A-Special), although the bread-and-butter coupes, sedans, and station wagons also sold well.
-Distinctive rear quarter glass on 2-door coupes and new side windows with styled center pillars were featured on 4-door models.
-Rear windows on coupes no longer opened.
+The Monte Carlo coupe was the biggest seller of the Chevrolet A-body line (actually designated A-Special), although the regular coupes, sedans, and station wagons also sold well.
+Distinctive rear quarter glass on 2-door coupes, and new side windows with styled center pillars were featured on 4-door models.
+The rear side windows on the coupes were now fixed.
 In addition to the new roofline, front and rear ends looked markedly different this year as 1973 was the year of the federally mandated 5 mi/h front bumper, adding to the car's length.
 Additional new body features were an acoustical double-panel roof, tighter-fitting glass, and flush-style outside door handles.
-Wheelbase dimensions were retained; a 112 in for coupes and 116 in for sedans and station wagons, but bodies were five inches (127 mm) longer and an inch wider with a 1 in wider wheel track.
-The station wagon, available in 6- or 9-passenger seating, featured a new counterbalanced liftgate which allowed for easier entry and loading up to 85 cubic feet.
+Wheelbase dimensions were retained; a 112 in for coupes, and 116 in for sedans and station wagons, but bodies were five inches (127 mm) longer and an inch wider with a 1 in wider wheel track.
+The station wagon, available in 6- or 9-passenger seating, featured a new counterbalanced liftgate, allowing for easier entry and loading up to 85 cubic feet.